PeptidesMasters

 This is one of the most common questions new researchers have — and it matters for both understanding mechanisms and understanding legal status.

 Anabolic steroids are synthetic derivatives of testosterone.
 They bind directly to androgen receptors in muscle and other tissues, producing anabolic (muscle-building) and androgenic (masculinizing) effects.
-They work at the receptor level in the nucleus of cells.
 Most are controlled substances (Schedule III in the US) with significant hormonal side effects.

-SARMs (Selective Androgen Receptor Modulators) also target androgen receptors but are designed to be tissue-selective — ideally producing muscle effects without androgenic side effects.
+SARMs also target androgen receptors but are designed to be tissue-selective.
 They are not peptides.
 They are not FDA-approved and have been the subject of significant enforcement action.

 FeatureSteroidsSARMsResearch Peptides